fsjavier/loketable/README.md

         ````
     - Remove the secret key provided by Django in settings.py and refer to variable in env.py instead (``SECRET_KEY = os.environ.get('SECRET_KEY')``)

-    - Optional: To keep using the sqlite database in our development environment as well as as having Debug on, but off in production and use the new database, create a new variable called DEVELOPMENT at the top of settings.py.
+    - Optional: To keep using the sqlite database in the development environment as well as as having Debug on, but off in production and use the new database, create a new variable called DEVELOPMENT at the top of settings.py.
 This means that if there's an environment variable called DEVELOPMENT in the environment this variable will be set to its value.
 And otherwise, it'll be false.
         ````
         development = os.environ.get('DEVELOPMENT', False)
         ````